 - Illegal: How old are you?
 When were you born?
 How long have you been working?

 - Legal: Do you have any concerns about handling the long hours and extensive travel that this job entails?
-Are you at least 18 years of age?

 - Illegal: Do you have any disabilities or medical conditions?
 How is your health?
 Do you take any prescription drugs?
 Have you been diagnosed with a mental illness?
 Have you ever been an alcoholic?
 Have you ever been in rehab?